 Stress can also carry over into different areas of our lives.
 For instance, one study found work-related stress such as tension between work and home life, or lack of support from work supervisors, tends to correlate with dangerous driving.
 Study participants who were feeling more work-related stress also had more dangerous ideas about what constituted “normal” driving practices, and were more likely to drive dangerously through habits like using a cell phone while driving.

-Since many of us are under too much stress, and increasing risks to our health as a result, it’s important to understand how to deal with stress.
+Since many of us are stressed out, and increasing risks to our health as a result, it’s important to understand how to deal with stress.
 Luckily, there are some actions you can take to lessen the burden of stress in your life—whether that stress comes from others, from work, or just from the constant pressure of modern life.

 Think about something important to you

-A simple exercise you can use in times of stress (or perhaps before a stressful period or event) is to think or write about something important to you.
+A simple exercise you can use in times of stress (or perhaps before an event that might make you stressed out) is to think or write about something important to you.
 In 2013, a study found a particular self-affirmation exercise to be beneficial when facing a task under pressure.

 Participants in the study had to complete a problem-solving task, but before they did, half the participants also did a self-affirmation exercise.
 This exercise involved writing a paragraph or two about a particular value or characteristic that’s important to you, and why it’s important.
 This could be your family, your faith, creativity, your job, being a good friend, or even being good at sports.